Aliases for ITPR1 Gene

 GeneCards Summary for ITPR1 Gene

-ITPR1 (Inositol 1,4,5-Trisphosphate Receptor, Type 1) is a Protein Coding gene.
-Diseases associated with ITPR1 include spinocerebellar ataxia 15 and spinocerebellar ataxia type15.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include phosphatidylinositol binding and intracellular ligand-gated calcium channel activity.
-An important paralog of this gene is RYR1.
+ITPR1 (Inositol 1,4,5-Trisphosphate Receptor Type 1) is a Protein Coding gene.
+Diseases associated with ITPR1 include Spinocerebellar Ataxia 15 and Spinocerebellar Ataxia 29.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and calcium channel activity.
+An important paralog of this gene is ITPR2.

-Intracellular channel that mediates calcium release from the endoplasmic reticulum following stimulation by inositol 1,4,5-trisphosphate.
+Intracellular channel that mediates calcium release from the endoplasmic reticulum following stimulation by inositol 1,4,5-trisphosphate (PubMed:27108797).
+Involved in the regulation of epithelial secretion of electrolytes and fluid through the interaction with AHCYL1 (By similarity).
 Plays a role in ER stress-induced apoptosis.
 Cytoplasmic calcium released from the ER triggers apoptosis by the activation of CaM kinase II, eventually leading to the activation of downstream apoptosis pathways (By similarity).